Rasihha/Google-Data-Analytics-Professional-Certificate/README.md

 Data analysis is the collection, transformation, and organisation of data in order to draw conclusions, make predictions, and drive informed decision-making.

 The six steps of data analysis are:
-* Ask: Business Challenge/Objective/Question
+1. Ask - Business Challenge/Objective/Question
-* Prepare: Data generation, collection, storage, and data management
+2. Prepare - Data generation, collection, storage, and data management
-* Process: Data cleaning/data integrity
+3. Process - Data cleaning/data integrity
-* Analyse: Data exploration, visualization, and analysis
+4. Analyse - Data exploration, visualization, and analysis
-* Share: Communicating and interpreting results
+5. Share - Communicating and interpreting results
-* Act: Putting your insights to work to solve the problem
+6. Act - Putting your insights to work to solve the problem

 ### **Case Study: People Analytics**